 I find it instructive to compare the design of software to the design of physical objects.
 For a physical object to have a positive impact on people’s lives, it has to plug into the existing behaviours of those people.
 Take for example the rocking chair.
 The reason it is a timeless successful design, is that it plugs into existing basic human needs and behaviours – sitting and rocking, for the purpose of soothing yourself or the infant in your arms.
-As an example of bad design, take this door.
-The handle makes it natural to assume that you should pull the door to open it – which ends up being most people’s first action.
-Literally: the design of the door misleads the user.

 The design of an object or piece of software should also take account of the user’s personal narrative.
 We all have a personal narrative.
 You know, the story you tell yourself about yourself.
 For most people the only audience that really matters for this, is themselves.
 Take for example bumper stickers: What bumper sticker you choose to put on your car is entirely to do with what you (want to) believe about yourself.
 You know people in traffic don’t care about your bumper sticker, because you don’t care about theirs.
 For our software designs to be successful, they need to take this “personal narrative” into account.
 And so, we find that if we want to make software that is relevant, useful and actually gets used – there are some things that are not negotiable: